Việt Tú: Styles

 Việt Tú had a difficult start for his directorial career due to his artistic disagreement with his dad because they were both working in the same occupation.
-He has always considered himself the lucky one in life.
-In his work, he is extremely meticulous and the only thing that brings value to a director is the success of the art work as well as understanding of the market to gain audiences’ satisfaction.

-Việt Tú always pursues creative diversity and argues that "art should not be limited to the artist in some fixed art fields, as that limits the imagination and the ability to explore the world of these artists".
-Hence, 20 years career of Việt Tú is a long-lasting creation from theatrical stage to fashion, from entertainment shows to traditional art performances with contemporary language.
+He has stated that he considers himself lucky in life.
+He has been described as meticulous in his work.
+He has said that what brings value to a director is the success of the art work and an understanding of the market to gain audiences’ satisfaction.
+He argues that "art should not be limited to the artist in some fixed art fields, as that limits the imagination and the ability to explore the world of these artists".

 Thanks to the foundation of a family working in traditional art, Việt Tú always researches and builds his works in Vietnamese and East Asian style.
 "To attract global tourists is to create works that keep the original culture.
 For traditional culture to be universal, you need to tell the local story in a global language.
 National culture is like a Face ID, you use that identity to get to the world.
 If you do not have the identity, no one will come and see it", Việt Tú shared.